nEXam-App/nEXam-doc/SRS.md

 ### 3.2 Usability

 We plan to make the user interface as intuitive and self-explanatory as possible so that the user feels as comfortable as possible when using the app.
 We will use familiar icons to navigate, already known from other typical applications.
 Our goal is that a user installs the application, opens it and is able to use all features without any explanation or help.
-Though there will be an FAQ document available, but it should not be necessary to use it.

 In addition, we also want to pay attention to accessibility, as Android Studio will automatically give you hints and tips about it.
 Thus, it should correspond to the current time and also meet future demands.